MainulDip/iOS-study/106-Combine-API.md

     func summary() -> (Double, Double) {
-        let totals = results.reduce((sum: 0, count: 0)) { total, sample in
+        // on reduce's callback, first param is the object with initial and count and second param is the array element
-            switch sample {
+        // here the `sample` is an `Result` object containing `.success` and `.failure` cases.
+Which we can use to calculate the output let totals = results.reduce((sum: 0, count: 0)) { total, sample in switch sample {
             case .success(let number):